 Lasdon Park, Arboretum and Veteran’s Memorial

 Hours: Park and Veteran's Memorial is open 8am-4pm daily.
 Veteran’s Museum is open Wednesday-Sunday from 10am-3:30pm, May–November.
 Garden Shop hours: Wednesday-Sunday, 11am-3:30pm from March–December.

 This 234-acre property consists of woodlands, open grass meadow, and formal gardens with flower and shrub specimens from all over the world.
-The park includes the William and Mildred Lasdon Memorial Garden, the azalea garden, the 4-acre Chinese Friendship Pavilion, the Famous and Historic Tree Trail, the 22-acre Mildred D. Lasdon Bird Sanctuary, Garden Shop, and four memorials and a museum honoring Westchester veterans.
-The park offers botanical art classes, a plant sale in May, and a Halloween train show in October, and a Christmas train show in December.
+The park includes the William and Mildred Lasdon Memorial Garden, the azalea garden, the dinosaur garden, the 4-acre Chinese Friendship Pavilion, the Famous and Historic Tree Trail, the 22-acre Mildred D. Lasdon Bird Sanctuary, Garden Shop, and four memorials and a museum honoring veterans.
+The park offers botanical art classes, a plant sale from May 20-21, and a Halloween train show in October, and a Christmas train show in December.
 There is also a summer concert series Friday evenings in July, weather permitting.

 19 Dudley St., Yonkers

 Hours: Nature center: 9am-4pm daily and most holidays; call to confirm Friday openings (July–August: 9am-5pm, Monday-Saturday).
 Trails/grounds are open dawn to dusk daily.

 The 147-acre wildlife sanctuary borders 35 acres of Jay property and is comprised of forest, meadow, salt marsh, and shore.
 There are 3 miles of trails and ½ mile of shoreline along the Long Island Sound.
 The nature center displays a small number of changing exhibits and saltwater aquaria containing representative species of marine life and offers environmental programs to schools and other groups by registration.
 The conservancy also offers a summer ecology program for children ages 4-12 and an ecologist-in-training summer program for kids in grades 7-9.

 51 Route 100, Katonah